Sound of the Natural State

 The Sound of the Natural State is the marching band of Arkansas State University, located in Jonesboro, Arkansas.
-The band is directed by Dr. Steven Riley.
+The band is directed by Dr. Allegra Fisher.

 About

 Described as "one of Arkansas State's greatest assets" by Arkansas State's former chancellor, Robert Potts, The SOUND is built on the long tradition of outstanding bands at Arkansas State.
 'The Sound' is a premiere college marching band utilizing a corps style performance to produce a high energy precision show.
 Never to disappoint a crowd, the 'Sound of the Natural State' is well respected by colleges and high schools all across the country.
-Past Directors have included Mr. Donald Minx, Dr. Tom O'Connor, Ms. Pat Brumbaugh, Dr. Tom O'Neal, Mr. Ed Alexander, Dr. Sarah Labovitz, and Dr. Polly Middleton.
-The Director of Bands and Coordinator of Instrumental Activities, Arkansas State, is Dr. Timothy Oliver.
+Past Directors have included Mr. Donald Minx, Dr. Tom O'Connor, Ms. Pat Brumbaugh, Dr. Tom O'Neal, Mr. Ed Alexander, Dr. Sarah Labovitz, Dr. Polly Middleton, and Dr. Steven Riley.
+The Director of Bands and Coordinator of Instrumental Activities, Arkansas State, is Dr. Nick Balla.

 Throughout the past decade, under the talented leadership of those listed above, the band has enjoyed continued growth; both in numbers of artists participating and numbers of performances.
 Currently the SOUND performance schedule includes all home football games, several away games each season, as well as three exhibitions performances for area marching contests.
 The busy schedule fosters outstanding time management among the college students, representing every major in the STATE Course Catalog.
-The group rehearses Tuesday through Friday from 3:30 PM until 5:00 PM at the Marching Band Practice Facility on the Jonesboro campus.
+The group rehearses Monday, Wednesday and Friday from 3:00 PM until 5:00 PM at the Marching Band Practice Facility on the Jonesboro campus.
 Enjoying outstanding support from the institution, a large number of SOUND musicians receive Band Performance Scholarships regardless of major.